Schedule Travel&Accom. Volunteer Register Contacts References

 The talks are not intended for general marketing of your project: all participants are already fully busy advancing their own project(s) and so they are unlikely to drop theirs to join yours.
 Marketing towards a general audience will be better served by other venues (blog posts, videos, talks in larger conferences, etc.).

 Diffusion: You do not need to attend the workshop to see the talks.
-We will make them available publicly after the event, hopefully on Archive.org as for the 2023 edition (ex: Sat.
+We will make them available publicly after the event, hopefully on Archive.org as for the 2023 edition (EDIT: Links have been added, see below!) (ex: Sat.
 Jan.
 28th, 2023, Sun.
 Jan.
 29th).

 -> Tinguely Museum (Sunday January 28th 13h)